wulf-data-engineering/kiek/README.md

-kiek -b kafka.example.com:9092 -a msk-iam                   # uses the default profile kiek -b kafka.example.com:9092 -p my-profile kiek -b kafka.example.com:9092 -p my-profile --role my-role # assumes the role
+kiek -b kafka.example.com:9092 -a msk-iam                   # uses the default profile kiek -b kafka.example.com:9092 -p my-profile kiek -b kafka.example.com:9092 -p my-profile --role my-role # assumes the role kiek -b kafka.example.com:9092 -p my-profile -r eu-east-1
 ```

+If you connect to an AWS MSK cluster, you can use the `msk-iam` authentication method.
+The MSK IAM authentication is also assumed if you pass the **--profile**, **-p** option for an AWS profile.

-Checks if SSO is involved and the token expired.
+kiek checks if SSO is involved and informs you if the token expired.

-If a message payload is binary and contains a header and schema id, it looks up the AVRO schema in AWS Glue Schema
+If kiek encounters a binary payload in the AVRO format of the AWS Glue Schema Registry (a header and schema id), it
-Registry with the same credentials.
+looks up the AVRO schema in the same AWS account.

 ### Configure Confluent Schema Registry